spicysoup/tic-tac-toe-network/README.md

 Any time during a game session, either player can increase or decrease the board's dimension.
 Please note that the existing moves will be cleared after that.

 # Technologies and tools used
-* HTML, CSS and JavaScript.
+* HTML, CSS, JavaScript and jQuery.
 * [Firebase](https://firebase.google.com)
 * [npm](https://www.npmjs.com), [webpack](https://webpack.js.org) and [Babel](https://babeljs.io)